 The key is to take every affected party into account, from the employees being let go to those who remain.
 That includes the leader in charge of delivering the bad news.
-Here are five ways to address everyone's needs so that the departing staffers are able to quickly get back on their feet, while your company can return to business as usual with minimal disruption.
+Here are five ways to address everyone's needs so that the departing staffers are able to quickly get back on their feet, while your company can complete the offboarding process with minimal disruption.

 The first and most important priority when conducting any personnel change is to ensure that it's performed in accordance with regulations.
 This can take a lot of work.
 According to Fortune 500 executive turned HR author Lisa Quast, a business should make a point of carefully planning out everything ahead of time so to avoid potential legal oversights.

-Advanced preparation is particularly important when it comes to items such as termination notices.
+Advanced preparation is particularly important when it comes to items such as termination notices and exit interviews.
 In certain situations, a company may not only be required do things a certain way but also within a specific time frame, which doesn't leave much room for error once the train starts rolling.
 Going into the process with a game plan can likewise help with the non-legal tasks that a business must tick off if it wishes to avoid bumps in the road.

-These types of gestures can provide a valuable return on the long term.
+These types of gestures can provide a valuable return in the long term.
 In an era of social media and re-hiring, it's wise to maintain a good relationship with former employees.

 The same applies at the individual level.
 After layoffs, an employee will first and foremost be concerned about where they stand personally.
 To avoid any confusion that might hinder the return to routine, a company should clearly relay how staffers' workloads will change and other important information.